huangshuwei/webpackForSPA/README.md

 `$ npm run build`
 * dev mode:
 `$ npm run dev`
-* dev width HRM mode:
+* dev with HRM mode:
 `$ npm run dev-hrm`

-If you use 'dev width HRM mode' ,you should start the node server first(use node server to mock backend server).
+If you use 'dev with HRM mode' ,you should start the node server first(use node server to mock backend server).

 `$ cd mockServer`